 Visit the State Department's website for country specific information on Italy, along with travel alerts and travel warnings.

 Criteria for Acceptance

 For the Loyola study abroad program in Rome, students must have a minimum of 2.75 CQPA.
-They should apply to Loyola’s Office of International Programs by Wednesday after Thanksgiving break of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
+They should apply to Loyola’s Office of International Programs by the second Wednesday after Thanksgiving break of their sophomore year, in order to be considered for fall or spring semester spots in their junior year.
 Disciplinary records from the school’s Office of Student Life are taken into consideration when reviewing applications.
 Students must select second and third choices in the event that we cannot offer them a spot in the Rome program.
 Lastly, it is required that students find at least five classes in this program that fit into their Loyola degree program.